telerik/maui-docs/controls/chart/behaviors/chart-behaviors-pan-and-zoom-behavior.md

 ## Example

-The following example shows how the pan-and-zoom behavior of the Cart works:
+The following example shows how the Pan and Zoom behavior of the Cart works:

 1. Create the needed business objects, for example: